fyerra1/draft_portfolio/README.md

-HW 2 Portfolio/Landing Page
+Portfolio/Landing Page

-This a deployed portfolio of work samples
+This page is a web portfolio with personal general information that highlights past work.

+This page was created using:
+HTML
+CSS
+BOOTSTRAP FRAMEWORK
+DEVICON FRAMEWORK

 Screenshot of page:
-file:///Users/frankyerra/Downloads/screencapture-fyerra1-github-io-Portfolio-2022-04-19-23_27_47.png

 https://fyerra1.github.io/Portfolio/